-An electroencephalogram (EEG) is a test used to evaluate the electrical activity in the brain.
-Brain cells communicate with each other through electrical impulses, and an EEG can be used to help detect problems associated with this activity.
+An electroencephalogram (EEG) is a test used to evaluate the electrical activity in your brain.
+It can help detect potential problems with brain cell communication.

-An EEG is used to detect problems in the electrical activity of the brain that may be associated with certain brain disorders.
-The measurements given by an EEG are used to confirm, rule out, or provide information about disorders such as:
+EEGs have been used since 1929 to detect problems in the electrical activity of the brain that are associated with certain brain disorders.
+The measurements given by an EEG are used to confirm or rule out various conditions, including:

 - head injury